 The Company has grown from its founding as an automotive parts supplier in 2001 to become a leader in all of its product areas.
 (See "General Development of the Business".)
-As at December 31, 2016, Martinrea employed approximately 15,000 skilled and motivated people in 44 operating facilities in Canada, the United States, Mexico, Brazil, Germany, Slovakia, Spain and China.
+As at December 31, 2017, Martinrea employed approximately 15,000 skilled and motivated people in 44 operating facilities in Canada, the United States, Mexico, Brazil, Germany, Slovakia, Spain and China.

 In terms of automotive parts suppliers, Martinrea is a relatively young company, whose competitors have been in business in some cases for many decades.
 For this reason, we have included a brief history of Martinrea's business development as an automotive parts supplier from inception to the present.
-For a detailed history, please refer to the Company's annual information form for the year ended December 31, 2015 dated March 3, 2016 located on www.sedar.com.

-History (2001 to 2013)
+History (2001 to 2014)